 - Be sufficiently rugged or protected to survive the day-to-day life of an Abingdon student.

-We do not recommend any particular device or model but if your son doesn’t already have a device and you are looking to buy one, then chromebooks seem to fit the bill very well.
+We do not recommend any particular device or model but if your son doesn’t already have a device and you are looking to buy one, then chromebooks seem to fit the bill well.

 Chromebooks are cost-effective laptop-style devices that run Google’s cloud based operating system Chrome.
 Students can install software on a chromebook, but they mainly use the Google Apps suite and other online apps that run through a browser.